nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 ## Wrapping up

 This concludes our exploration of JavaScript iteration protocols.
-At this point you should feel confortable understanding what the various protocols are and how to use the `for...of` and `for await...of` constructs effectively in both JavaScript and Node.js.
+At this point, you should feel comfortable understanding what the various protocols are and how to use `for...of` and `for await...of` effectively in both JavaScript and Node.js.

 These techniques are often ideal to implement synchronous and asynchronous sequential iteration patterns, which makes them very effective tools in our toolbelt.